2012 to 2013 club activities

 St Andrews Night Supper at the Globe Inn

-There was an international flavour at the Burns Howff Club’s annual St. Andrew’s Night Dinner held in the Globe Inn omisha2013n 30th November.
+There was an international flavour at the Burns Howff Club’s annual St. Andrew’s Night Dinner held in the Globe Inn on 30th November.

 Earlier, members and guests were welcomed by President Ian McIntyre who introduced the principal guest, Brian Taylor, the BBC Scotland’s Political Editor.
 After dinner, Mr. Taylor proposed the toast to “Auld Scotia” and took the company on a tour of “Scottishness” with passing references to the “Scottish Cringe” or the fear of failure, the glories of the Scot’s culture of the past, to the resurrected Scottish Parliament as a vehicle for Scot’s identity.
 Describing Robert Burns as an 18th century polymath, the speaker claimed that the poet was fully conscious of his intellectual powers which enabled him to take his place as an equal in Edinburgh literati of the 1780’s.
 Mr. Taylor asserted that it was acceptable to reach back to the past while living in the present to cherish our authentic “Scottishness”.
 The speaker received a standing ovation and accepted an inscribed commemorative tankard.